Aim of the Conference

 The Honourable Louisa Wall - (Parliament of New Zealand Pāremata Aotearoa) - A queer, indigenous MP from New Zealand,and drafter of the marriage equality law that legalised same-sex marriage in NZ.

-Prof. Philip Ayoub - (Occidental College) - Associate Professor of Politics and International Relations - Queer activist and scholar.
+Prof. Phillip Ayoub - (Occidental College) - Associate Professor of Politics and International Relations - Queer activist and scholar focussing on LGBTIQ+ rights, social movements, transnational politics, sexuality and gender.

 Andrea Jenkins - (Minneapolis City Council) The first black openly transgender councillor in the United States.

-Prof. Kerri Woods - (University of Leeds) Associate Professor of Political Theory - Equality, Diversity, and Inclusion Lead for the Faculty of Social Sciences.
+Prof. Kerri Woods - (University of Leeds) Associate Professor of Political Theory.
+Scholar focussing on the political philosophy of human rights, feminist thought and refugees.

-Prof. Philip Ayoub - (Occidental College) - Associate Professor of Politics and International Relations - Queer activist and scholar.
+Prof. Phillip Ayoub - (Occidental College) - Associate Professor of Politics and International Relations - Queer activist and scholar focussing on LGBTIQ+ rights, social movements, transnational politics, sexuality and gender.

 Andrea Jenkins - (Minneapolis City Council) The first black openly transgender councillor in the United States.

-Prof. Kerri Woods - (University of Leeds) Associate Professor of Political Theory - Equality, Diversity, and Inclusion Lead for the Faculty of Social Sciences.
+Prof. Kerri Woods - (University of Leeds) Associate Professor of Political Theory.
+Scholar focussing on the political philosophy of human rights, feminist thought and refugees.

 Support